gabriele-costa/pests/PITCHME.md

 - A new algorithm and a tool for quotienting

 *Future work*
-- Extensions: symbolic automata and MSO logic
+- Extension: symbolic automata and MSO logic
-- Applications: verification and testing
+- Application: verification and testing

 ---